The City of Reykjavík has reached an agreement to buy the oldest house in downtown Reykjavík for over ISK 260 million (USD 2.5 million/EUR 2 million).

 Carlo Petrini, president and co-founder of the global grassroots organization Slow Food, will be visiting Iceland next week and giving a lecture at at the University of Iceland on Tuesday.

 A conference of authors of nonfiction will be held at the University of Iceland and Harpa Concert Hall June 1-4.

-The November/December issue of Iceland Review is out, complete with in-depth articles and quality photos.
+The May/June issue of Iceland Review is out, filled with interesting articles, interviews and colorful photos.

 A new Icelandic film, ‘Ég man þig’ (I Remember You), based on the chilling thriller of the same name by Yrsa Sigurðardóttir, will premiere in Icelandic movie theaters today.